 Wednesday, March 28 from 1:15 PM – 2:45 PM

 The researchers on this panel will use quantitative and qualitative information to contextualize the migration and education problematic in Mexico and California, with a special emphasis on the students in the border region.
 They will analyze how binationality shapes the educational trajectories of students, creating both obstacles and opportunities for them, depending on the side of the border where they live and study.
 Migration experiences have distinct socioemotional impacts on students, affecting the ways in which they develop a personal identity, set and achieve goals, and make conscientious decisions.
 The specific challenges faced by binational students, call for the enactment of comprehensive policies to support their educational trajectories.
-The presenters, including Monica Jacobo, Centro de Investigación y Docencia Económicas (CIDE) of Mexico, Alfonso Basulto, CIDE, Ana Barbara Mungaray, Universidad Autónoma de Baja California, and Melissa Floca, UCSD, will discuss the implications of their research on the design and implementation of strategies to serve this population effectively.
+The presenters, including Monica Jacobo, Centro de Investigación y Docencia Económicas (CIDE) of Mexico, Alfonso Basulto, CIDE, Ana Barbara Mungaray, Universidad Autónoma de Baja California, and panel chair Melissa Floca, UCSD will discuss the implications of their research on the design and implementation of strategies to serve this population effectively.

 Where is Latin American Education Headed?
 A Long-Term Perspective

 Thursday, March 29 from 8:00 AM – 9:30 AM